-The University identification card is a photo ID that serves a variety of purposes including campus store purchases, meal plan usage, and residence hall access.
-The ID card also serves a library card.
-All students, faculty and staff should obtain a University identification card.
-The card should be displayed while on campus or presented upon request to any University official.
+The University identification card is a photo ID that serves a variety of purposes: bookstore purchases, meal plan, library card, and building access control.
+All students, faculty and staff are expected to obtain a University identification card.
+The card should be prominently displayed while on campus or presented upon request from a University official.

-ID cards are issued at the One Card office located in Villa Maria Hall.
-Arrangements to obtain an ID card should be made by contacting the OneCard office at OneCard@immaculata.edu.
+ID cards are issued at the One Card office located in Villa Maria Hall, Suite 30, Office 34.
 New students may obtain an ID card at no charge.
-However, a fee will be charged to replace a lost or damaged student ID card.
+Lost, damaged, or replacement cards can be obtained for a fee.
+Hours of operation are posted on the web, MyIU portal, and at the One Card Office.
 To obtain an ID card, a student will need the following information:

-- 1. Current class schedule that includes the student's name and University ID number. - 2.
-Second form of identification, i.e., driver's license, etc.
+- 1. Current student schedule (class schedule must include your name and University ID number). - 2.
+Second form of identification (license)